MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Usually a **Deployment** (or StatefulSet, if stateful) and a **Service**.
+  - Usually a **Deployment** (or StatefulSet if stateful) and a **Service**.
-  - An Ingress or LoadBalancer if you need external access.
+  - Possibly an Ingress or LoadBalancer if external access is required.
-  - Might use Helm if you want templating.
+  - Might use Helm for templating.
 </details>

 ---